 Suzanne obviously loves every minute of teaching and sharing information.
 An accomplished and awarded textile artist in her own right, Suzanne insists that she learns as much from her students as she teaches them.
 “The moment I stop learning, I will stop teaching.”

 Students range in age from 16 to 73.
-Many students move on to become full time textile artists, others move into fashion and costume design, but all agree that the Marden Textile course changed their lives and enriched their world.
+Many students move on to become full-time textile artists, others move into fashion and costume design, but all agree that the Marden Textile course changed their lives and enriched their world.

 Janine assures me that although she could sew in her ‘previous life’, she never considered herself artistic.
 “This course opened my eyes and mind to look at the world differently.
 I am learning how to transfer the things I see and collect into a picture and an artwork.
 The things I make are no longer flat and lifeless, but they pop.
 They breathe.”

 “We learn from each other” Trisha adds as she works on her batik piece.
 “We find inspirations from each other.
-The vibe and atmosphere in the studio is creative and stimulating.
+The vibe and atmosphere in the studio are creative and stimulating.
 I never want to leave!”

 The course consists of a Cert III and Cert IV courses and can be done full time or part time.
 It involves practical work as well as theory.
 Although it is extremely stimulating and creative it is quite intensive and requires a big time commitment.
 This is not a hobby course but a full-on study course, but according to everybody involved, both student and teachers, worth every minute you devote to it.